 This usually comes out of building as you go without reusing classes, which overtime will cost you hours of having to go through again to make website updates.

-Instead, you should be building off of a consistent system that you can rely on.
+Instead, you should be building off of a consistent system that you can rely on and come back to.
 Let's look at a naming convention system that you can use to easily build and maintain a Webflow website so you don't run into these issues.